 3. Think ahead.

 When you’re writing the IEP in the first place, think about how you are going to measure progress.
 Do you want to use percentages, trials, a rating scale, a checklist, or a combination?
 When you are setting up your data sheets, what information are you always scrambling to find when you’re updating an IEP or writing progress reports?
-Whew, that is a whole blog post in itself.
+Pick a system that will make it easy to do what you say you’re going to do!

 4. Make a system.

 Systems are a great way to stay organized.
-I spent a lot of time carefully putting together my binders in a way that would make them easy to use.
-I schedule more formal progress monitoring strategically.
-We are far too busy to spend time shuffling through papers trying to find what we need, so make a system that works for you!
+When I used paper data, I spent a lot of time carefully putting together my binders in a way that would make them easy to use.
+I scheduled formal progress monitoring strategically.
+We are far too busy to spend time shuffling through papers trying to find what we need, so plan ahead and make a system that works for you!